“The workers, the people and the factories.

-She grew up “a mutt” (her words) in a family of mainly Hungarian and Slovenian descent by the German border in a town where the local dialect was more common than the official language.
+She grew up in a family of Hungarian and Slovenian descent by the German border in a town where the local dialect was more common than the official language.
 Caught between the fun of it all and the harsh personal and social truths that lead to such an environment, Andres started taking notes.

-She wrote her first song in broken English at the age of 8 and eventually learned what would be her third language by translating lyrics of Oasis songs with the help of her mom; a free, creative spirited tarot reader who always encouraged her daughter to do what she had to.
-That would include moving to several countries without a clue on how to pay rent, forming bands, doing odd jobs, getting heartbroken and leaving town to start over.
+She wrote her first song in broken English at the age of 8 and eventually learned what would be her third language by translating lyrics with the help of her mom; a free, creative spirited tarot reader who always encouraged her daughter to do what she had to.
+That would include moving to several countries without a clue on how to pay rent, forming bands, doing odd jobs and leaving town to start over.
 “My mom has always encouraged me to follow my dreams.
 In my family, in my hometown, that is truly groundbreaking and brave.”

 Andres’ nonchalant style serves an inclination for ordinary suffering and every day disappointments combined with subtle literary references.
-Her lyrics are inspired by 3am drunks as much as they are by Lovecraft novels.
+Her lyrics are inspired by 3am drunks as much as they are by Lovecraft novels or social outrage.

-She survived life threatening diseases, accidents of life or even tornadoes.
-She rarely gets into the details of them but they are a common thread to all her songs, whether she uses a country, rock or even electro framework to tell the story.
-Yet in the darkness, there is always a little light, a hope she holds dear to her heart and songwriting.
+She survived life threatening diseases, accidents of life and tornadoes.
+Those stories are a common thread to all her songs, whether she uses a country, rock or even electronic framework.

 The songstress settled in Music City after several years spent mainly in London then Berlin, where she recorded the accidental EP Fuck You French Girl and 2 LPs: All Them Ghosts and The Heart Breaks.